sametdagasan/sametdagasan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Hi, I'm Abdulsamet Dagasan.
+I received my B.Sc. and M.S. from Bilkent University, Electrical-Electronics Engineering department at Ankara, Turkey.
+I am currently doing my Ph.D. at Bilkent University.
+I am a Research and design developer at Aselsan.
+I work on Machine Learning and Signal Processing.
+I mainly use Python, C++ and MATLAB to do my daily tasks.
+You can find my resume here to see more detail about my work history.